drkrillo/docs/creator/get-started/migrate-from-web.md

 Note that this command only captures entities and the components that can be represented on the Creator Hub UI.
 It does not replicate custom components, or reproduce code that carries out logic, or UI elements that are created via code.
 To add back any behavior that was commented out, you will need to edit the code in the `.ts` files in the `src` folder and uncomment the lines you need.

 You may also want to rewrite part of the code so that instead of creating new entities, it references existing entities by name or by tags to give them behavior.
-See \[Combine with code]\(\{{< ref "/content/creator/scene-editor/code/overview.md" >\}}) for how to fetch these entities from your code.
+See [Combine with code](../scene-editor/code/overview.md) for how to fetch these entities from your code.